Gayathri-Guduru/RNA-seq/README.md

 Trimming is a useful step of pre-alignment QC, which removes low quality reads and contaminating adapter sequences.
 Here, the tool trimmomatic is used to trim the data.
 For paired-end data: run fastqc on all the rnaseq fastq files.....

+This script is specific to run multiple samples at once, so a for loop is created

 ```
 #!/bin/bash
 #SBATCH --cpus-per-task=2 --mem-per-cpu=16g --ntasks=1